 The curriculum at The Priory School aims to develop confident individuals and successful learners who are able to lead fulfilling lives and make a positive contribution to society, the environment and the economy.
 Developing our school vision we also aim to develop Responsibility, Respect and Resilience in our students.

 Key Stage 3

-The Key Stage 3 curriculum ensures a foundation for a coherent programme of provision that meets the needs of individual learners and provides a genuine gateway to personalising learning at post 14 and beyond.
+The Key Stage 3 curriculum ensures a foundation for a coherent programme of provision that meets the needs of individual learners and provides a genuine gateway to personalising learning at Post 14 and beyond.

 - Setting arrangements – each year group is split into two half year bands of equal ability.
 All subjects are taught in mixed ability groups with the exception of Maths, ICT, MFL and Science (from Year 8) due to the hierarchical nature of the subject content.